|Monthly Tech-Tip |

 The analysis of this material was changed here in Sept 2013, not because the material changed, but because they switched to an actual assay instead of a calculation of the chemistry (the chemical analysis of one of the ingredients was off).

 The inside glaze is pure Ravenscrag Slip and the outside glaze is a 50:50 mix of Ravenscrag and Alberta Slips.
 Each of the glazes employs an appropriate mix of calcined and raw clay to achieve a balance of good slurry properties, hardening and minimal drying shrinkage.
 Ravenscrag needs less calcined since it is less plastic than Alberta Slip.
+The clay is Plainsman H550.

 Creating a Non-Glaze Ceramic Slip or Engobe